-• All regulations stated in USC's Student Guidelines for Responsible Computing are applicable to the use of library computers.
+- All regulations stated in Guidelines for Use of USC Computers are applicable to the use of library computers.

 If a person is observed (by Library staff or patrons) to be engaging in any type of activity on Library computers that is not allowed in this policy, USC Police will be called and the person will be asked to leave the Library.
 Repeat offenses will result in disciplinary or legal proceedings.